 When confronted by predators, such as goannas (large Australian monitor lizards), dingoes, foxes, feral cats, dogs, eagles, and Tasmanian devils (which even eat the spines), the echidna employs several tactics for defense.
 On hard surfaces, they may run away or curl into a ball exposing only the spines.
 In other cases, they may dig into the soil or wedge themselves into a crevice or log, again only exposing the spines.

 Echidnas are largely solitary creatures and only convene to mate.
-At the beginning of the mating season, which spans from July to August, the female echidna develops a pouch.
-A few weeks after mating, she digs a burrow and lays one soft, leathery egg into her pouch.
+Mating season spans from July to August.
+A few weeks after mating, the female echidna digs a burrow and lays one soft, leathery egg into a temporary ‘pouch’, which she makes by a folding a section of her lower abdomen skin.
 After 10 days, a blind, hairless baby echidna (known as a puggle) hatches and attaches itself to a milk patch inside the pouch.
 For the next 8-12 weeks, the puggle nurses inside the pouch until it develops spines.
-At this point, the puggle must vacate the pouch, but it still stays in the burrow for the next 6 months and continues to suckle.
+At this point, the puggle must vacate the pouch, but it still stays in the burrow for the next 6 months and continues to nurse.

 What You Can Do to Help